KsitowDark/College-Sports-League-Management-System/README.md

 ## Usage

 1. **Register Teams**:
      - Navigate to the registration page.
      - Departments can register their teams and players for different sports.

-3. **Schedule Matches**:
+2. **Schedule Matches**:
      - Admin can schedule matches between different departments.

-3.**Update Scores**:
+3. **Update Scores**:
      - Enter and update match scores after each game.

-4.**View Leaderboard**:
+4. **View Leaderboard**:
      - Check the leaderboard to see department rankings.

-5.**Post Announcements**:
+5. **Post Announcements**:
      - Admin can post announcements about winners and upcoming events.